 In July 2007, we completed a phase 1b clinical trial which examined the ability of BL-1020 to bind dopamine receptors in the brain.
 The level of dopamine receptors binding in the brain is directly related to antipsychotic efficacy.
 This study was conducted pursuant to an FDA IND application process and an application to conduct clinical trials in Sweden that was submitted to the Swedish Ministry of Health.
 The study investigated the ability of BL-1020 to bind dopamine receptors in the human brain and provided additional safety and tolerability data.
-The study was a single-center, randomized, open label study performed on three dosage groups, each with four healthy volunteers who received a single dose of either 10mg, 15mg or 20mg of BL-1020.
-We assessed receptor occupancy using positron emission tomography, or a PET scan, that is able to register the activity of various parts of the brain following the administration of a labeled dopamine binder.
+The study was a single-center, randomized, open label study performed on three dosage groups, each with four healthy volunteers who received a single dose of either 16mg, 24mg or 32mg of BL-1020.
+We assessed receptor occupancy using positron emission tomography (PET scan), which is able to register the activity of various parts of the brain following the administration of a labeled dopamine binder.
 The data derived from the study demonstrated a dose dependent increase in dopamine binding with computer modeling showing receptor occupancy of between 80% and 90% at the 20mg dose upon repeated administrations.
 The antipsychotic efficacy of dopamine blockers is presumed to occur at dopamine binding levels of 65% or more.
 BL-1020 did not produce any significant changes in the subjects' electrocardiogram test results, vital signs, clinical chemistry levels or hematology levels.

 In October 2006, we completed a phase 1 clinical trial conducted under the supervision of the Israel Ministry of Health.
-The study was a single dose escalating, double blind, placebo controlled trial.
-Six dosage groups of BL-1020 were tested, 2.5mg, 5mg, 10mg, 15mg, 20mg and 25mg.
+The study was a single dose escalating, double-blind, placebo-controlled trial.
+Six dosage groups of BL-1020 were tested, 4 mg, 8 mg, 16 mg, 24 mg, 32 mg and 40 mg.
 Each group consisted of eight volunteers with two receiving a placebo and six receiving BL-1020.
 The study subjects exhibited no cardiac, neurological or psychological side effects.
+Few expected AEs appeared with the 32 mg dose and the MTD was determined to be 40 mg.
 We believe that the findings are indicative of the safety and tolerability of BL-1020.